Too dense to go through: The importance of low-mass clusters for satellite quenching: Acknowledgements

 \section{Acknowledgements}

+We want to thank the anonymous referee for the insightful comments provided, that greatly improved the quality of this manuscript.
 DP acknowledges financial support through the fellowship ``Becas Doctorales Institucionales ULS", granted by the ``Vicerrector\'ia de Investigaci\'on y Postgrado de la Universidad de La Serena.
+DP also acknowledges partial support from Comit\'e Mixto ESO-Gobierno de Chile.
 DP and FAG acknowledge financial support from the Max Planck Society through a Partner Group grant.
 FAG and DP acknowledge financial support from CONICYT through the project FONDECYT Regular Nr.
-1181264.
+1211370.
 YMB acknowledges funding from the EU Horizon 2020 research and innovation programme under Marie Sk\l odowska- Curie grant agreement 747645 (ClusterGal) and the Netherlands Organisation for Scientific Research (NWO) through VENI grant 639.041.751.
 NP acknowlodges the support from BASAL AFB-170002 CATA, CONICYT Anillo-1477 and Fondecyt Regular 1191813.
 CVM acknowledges support from ANID/FONDECYT through grant 3200918.
 The \textsc{c-eagle} simulations were in part performed on the German federal maximum performance computer ``Hazel-Hen'' at the maximum performance computing centre Stuttgart (HLRS), under project GCS-HYDA / ID 44067 financed through the large-scale project ``Hydrangea'' of the Gauss Center for Supercomputing.
 Further simulations were performed at the Max Planck Computing and Data Facility in Garching, Germany.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.